ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 7. **[Naive Bayes](https://git.generalassemb.ly/modular-curriculum-all-courses/quick-refresher-for-ml/blob/main/microlesson-01/Naive_Bayes_Algorithm.md)**
    - Based on Bayes' theorem, assumes independence between features.
 Commonly used for classification.
    - **Use Cases**: Sentiment analysis, email classification.

+---

+## Activity: Personalized Product Recommendations

+**Objective:** Apply supervised learning concepts to a real-world scenario by exploring personalized product recommendations.

+### Scenario:
+Your company operates an e-commerce platform, and you want to implement a system that suggests products to users based on their past purchase history and browsing behavior.

+**Tasks:**

+1. **Dataset Exploration:**
+   - Examine a labeled dataset containing customer interactions.
+Features include customer demographics, browsing history, and past purchases.

+2. **Model Selection:**
+   - Choose an appropriate supervised learning algorithm (e.g., Logistic Regression, Random Forest) for predicting the likelihood of a customer purchasing a recommended product.

+3. **Model Training and Validation:**
+   - Train your chosen model on the provided dataset.
+   - Evaluate its performance using appropriate metrics (e.g., accuracy, precision, recall).

+4. **Result Interpretation:**
+   - Analyze the model's predictions and identify patterns in customer behavior.
+   - Discuss how these insights could improve the e-commerce platform's customer experience.

+5. **Optimization:**
+   - Explore hyperparameter tuning to improve model performance.
+   - Discuss potential challenges in scaling the recommendation system for millions of users.

+**Deliverables:**
+- A summary of your model's performance.
+- Insights and recommendations based on the analysis.
+- A brief discussion of next steps and challenges.

+---

    -

 ---